Faqs

 Laptops – Tablets – WiFI – Internet

-Some hotels have on-site computers which you can use (for free or for a small fee) for internet & e-mail.
-Also, most places we visit have internet cafes with inexpensive computer or Wi-Fi access.
+Most hotels have on-site computers which you can use (for free or for a small fee) for internet & e-mail.

-Wi-Fi is available at many locations (sometimes free or for a fee) for those of you who have an iPod Touch, tablets, netbooks, web-enabled smart-phones, etc. Starbucks has free Wi-Fi in Europe.
-Be aware, however, that at many hotels, the Wi-Fi is slow, and with 100 AMA students trying to Skype at the same time, internet access is often very slow or intermittent.
+Wi-Fi is available at many locations (sometimes free or for a fee).
+Starbucks has free Wi-Fi in Europe.
+Be aware, however, that at many hotels, the Wi-Fi is slow, and with 100+ AMA students trying to Skype at the same time, internet access is often very slow or intermittent.

 Tablets are OK to bring, but be very careful if you make that choice.
 We move fast, and taking an expensive tablet might be more weight and responsibility than you need.
 See below: